Understanding The HAVEN Act

 At Gillespie & Murphy, P.A., we understand the sacrifices made by American veterans, and our country’s duty to help preserve their financial wellbeing.
 Our attorneys at our offices in New Bern, Wilmington, Greenville and Jacksonville, have nearly a half-century of combined experience and a pool of bankruptcy law resources.

 If you or a loved one is a veteran in financial trouble, reach out for a free consultation and information on how we can help.

 We Know Bankruptcy Law And How It May Affect You

 The HAVEN Act met overwhelming support by both major political parties during its tenure as a bill.
 The president signed the act in August 2019.
 The act protects the following types of disability-related payments and more:

 - Disability severance

 - Payments to a survivor connected to military personnel’s death

 Most protected forms of monthly disability income are those that come from the Department of Defense.
 The finer details may vary, however, as well as the type of bankruptcy you choose to file.
 That is where we come in.

 Seek Financial Shelter – Reach Out Today

 The bankruptcy process can appear intimidating.
-Our lawyers can help ensure you take all the proper steps to protect your income and receive a fresh start.
+Our law firm for bankruptcy cases can help ensure you take all the proper steps to protect your income and receive a fresh start.